teivah/teivah/README.md

 * Performance / Scalability ⚡
 * Observability 👀

-Languages: Go, Rust & Java
+Languages: Go, Rust, Java

-Spoken languages: 🇬🇧 🇫🇷
+Spoken languages: 🇬🇧, 🇫🇷

 ## 100 Go Mistakes

 ![](DOTD_NewMEAP_Harsanyi.png)

-I'm currently writing a book with Manning that will be published in 2022: [100 Go Mistakes](https://www.manning.com/books/100-go-mistakes-how-to-avoid-them).
+I'm currently writing a book with Manning that will be published in August/September 2022: 100 Go Mistakes.

-The book’s main idea is to list 100 of the most common mistakes made by Go developers in various aspects of the language.
-Each mistake will be illustrated as far as possible with real-life examples.
-It should help Go developers in working smarter, not harder.
+The main idea is to list 100 of the most common mistakes made by Go developers in various aspects of the language: code and project organization, data structure, loops, error management, concurrency, testing, optimizations, etc.

 ## Get in Touch